andrewpeng5/MSDS_6306_Project-Fall-2022/README.md

 ##Asynch Material

 ### The code used in the Asynch material
-Unit 1 Overall R Markdown.RMD:
+Beer Case Study Project R Markdown.RMD:

 ### CSV files:
 Beers.csv